quicwg/base-drafts/draft-ietf-quic-transport.md

 If the connection has been successfully established, endpoints MUST send any CONNECTION_CLOSE frames in a 1-RTT packet.
-Prior to connection establishment a peer might not have 1-RTT keys, so endpoints SHOULD send CONNECTION_CLOSE frames in a Handshake packet.If the endpoint does not have Handshake keys, it MAY send CONNECTION_CLOSE frames in an Initial packet.
+Prior to connection establishment a peer might not have 1-RTT keys, so endpoints SHOULD send CONNECTION_CLOSE frames in a Handshake packet.
+If the endpoint does not have Handshake keys, it MAY send CONNECTION_CLOSE frames in an Initial packet.

 The server can have Handshake keys but not know that the client has Handshake